sson68x/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-## Lab 06
+## Lab 07

-Name of feature: Set up your React repo & API keys

-Estimate of time needed to complete: 30 min

-Start time: 4:00

-Finish time: 4:20

-Actual time needed to complete: 20 min

-Name of feature: Locations
+Name of feature: 2.
+Wether

 Estimate of time needed to complete: 2 hours

-Start time: 4:30

-Finish time: 6:50

-Actual time needed to complete: 2 hours 20 min

-Name of feature: Map

-Estimate of time needed to complete: 1 hour 30 min

-Start time: 7:00

-Finish time: 8:00

-Actual time needed to complete: 1 hour

-Name of feature: Errors

-Estimate of time needed to complete: 30 min

-Start time: NOT COMPLTETED
+Start time:

-Finish time: NOT COMPLTETED
+Finish time:

 Actual time needed to complete:

 ![Framework](/img/framework.jpg)